acuity-network/book.acuity.exchange/src/tokenomics.md

 The Acuity community will use non-violent methods to ensure that ACU is not traded on exchanges that can debase.
 This is one of the primary reasons why the Acuity DEX is being built.

+ACU is used to pay for transactions on the [Acuity DEX blockchain](https://chains.acuity.social/).
+Primarily to publish sell orders (these are extremely cheap), but also for balance transfers, to publish a list of trusted accounts and to participate in governance.

 Note that the goal of the Acuity DEX is not to make the value of ACU trade higher.
 The goal is to provide fully permissionless, non-custodial, autonomous cross-chain trading.

 ## How to buy